ASA's Most Comprehensive Program

 July: Optional summer practices (dependent on coach and age group)

-August – Early November: Practices + 8 league games + a tournament (some teams may compete in two or three tournaments)
+August – Early November: Practices + 8 league games + a tournament (some teams may compete in two or three [or more] tournaments and showcase events)

 Late November – Early March: Optional winter practices (high school teams have specific schedules)

-March – May: Practices + 8 league games + two tournaments (some teams may compete in more than two tournaments)
+March – May: Practices + 8 league games + two tournaments (some teams may compete in two or three [or more] tournaments and showcase events)

 Children too young for the Academy program (born in 2017 or 2018) who are looking for a competitive training environment with professional coaches are encouraged to check out the Junior Academy program!